 The RATP got 2,196 suggestions for how to fix the Paris public transport network in its "collaboration" with the public.
-On Tuesday, it announced that it had narrowed that list down to just 15.
+It then narrowed that list down to just 15.

 After a public vote (and some jury thinking), several of these ideas are planned to come into fruition.